numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 categorical datatypes (fixed set of possible values).
 However, the current NumPy datatype API is too limited to allow the creation of these.
-This NEP is the first step to enable such growth, it will lead to a simpler development of new datatypes with the aim that in the future datatypes can be defined in Python instead of C.
+This NEP is the first step to enable such growth; it will lead to a simpler development of new datatypes with the aim that in the future datatypes can be defined in Python instead of C.
 By refactoring our datatype API and improving its maintainability,